busygin/qualex-ms/README.md

 To use the solver, issue the command:

-qualex-ms [<flag>] <dimacs_binary_file> [-w<weights_file>]
+qualex-ms [flags] <dimacs_binary_file> [-w<weights_file>]

 Flags:

 +c: looking for maximum clique (default)

 -c: looking for maximum independent set

 +1: vertex numbers in solution file go from 1

 -1: vertex numbers in solution file go from 0 (default)

 weights_file: a text file for list of vertex weights (reals >= 1.0)

-An obtained solution will be stored in a corresponding .sol file (the vertex numbering is from 0 there).
+An obtained solution will be stored in a corresponding .sol file.
 For example, you can find the maximum clique of an instance coded in probe.clq.b file by the command

 qualex-ms probe.clq.b